twitter-archive/cloudhopper-smpp/README.md

 support thousands of binds using minimal resources.
 It can be used to implement either the server, client, or both sides of the SMPP protocol.
 We use it internally at Twitter for both.
 Both synchronous or asynchronous request modes can be supported on an SMPP session.
+Clients and servers can use TLS/SSL to provide communication transport security.

 The library has been tested and certified with hundreds of mobile operators and suppliers around the world.
 It's effective at being flexible with SMPP